 Makita VC4210L VS Festool Shop Vac

 This machine is a little more like the Festool offerings with it’s lower profile.
 The Festool is a nicer design with some cool features but if you want a durable tool without the Festool cost then the Makita VC4210 is a good choice

-My father owned this machine before he died and it worked well for him but on inheriting this machine I was odly thankful.
+My father owned this machine before he died and it worked well for him but on inheriting this machine I was oddly thankful.
 He used it for fine dust collection when diamond cutting fibreglass.
 I have to admit that if I had a choice I would buy the Makita branded Nilfisks as they are in my opinion a simpler yet sturdier tool.
-Another thing I felt was unforgivable was the two small plastic casters unlike the Makita which has strong metal casters.
-The AFC auto clean filter was effective yet noisey.
+Another thing I felt was unforgivable was the two small plastic casters, unlike the Makita which has strong metal casters.
+The AFC auto clean filter was effective yet noisy.

 Bosch VAC090AH VS the Festool equivalent

 Personally I prefer the Festool but if the cost of Festool vacs is too rich for you then buy the Fein or the Makita as I believe they are better than the Bosch.